 In addition to following simple steps to watering wisely, using water-efficient technologies can make a big difference in keeping your home irrigation system running efficiently without a lot of effort on your part.

 WaterSense Labeled Irrigation Controllers

-WaterSense labels weather-based irrigation controllers, a type of "smart" irrigation control technology that uses local weather data to determine whether your sprinkler system needs to turn on.
-WaterSense labeled irrigation controllers can help consumers save water, time, and money when compared to use of a conventional controller.
+WaterSense labels weather-based irrigation controllers, a type of "smart" irrigation control technology that uses local weather data to determine when and how much to water.
+WaterSense labeled irrigation controllers can save you water, time, and money when compared to standard models.

 Soil Moisture Sensors

 Soil moisture–based control technologies water plants based on their needs by measuring the amount of moisture in the soil and tailoring the irrigation schedule accordingly.
 WaterSense has issued a Notice of Intent to label soil moisture–based control technologies.

 Rainfall shutoff devices turn off your system in rainy weather and help compensate for natural rainfall.
 This inexpensive device can be retrofitted to almost any system.

 Rain sensors can help decrease water wasted in the landscape by turning off the irrigation system when it is raining.